udoprog/ontv/README.markdown

 # onTV by udoprog

-_Description_: ontv helps you keep track of what you are watching on tv right now.
+ontv helps you keep track of what you are watching on tv right now.
 Episode information is fetched from the public database thetvdb.com.

 ## Installation

-Install using pip.

   pip install ontv